 Gillian Clayton - MPT

-Gillian is a Registered Physiotherapist having graduated with a Masters of Physiotherapy from Ubc in 2007.
-The past ten years of practice has had her work in multiple areas of physiotherapy with a focus on orthopaedics, foot & ankle, sport injury, and now with her greatest passion in perinatal and postpartum care.
+Gillian is a Registered Physiotherapist having graduated with a Masters of Physiotherapy from UBC in 2007.
+The past ten years of practice has seen her work in multiple areas of physiotherapy with a focus on orthopaedics, foot & ankle, sport injury, and now with her greatest passion in perinatal and postpartum care.

-She is an orthopedic manual therapist as well as a Rost certified therapist (pregnancy & postpartum specific treatment).
-She is also completing a Postnatal Fitness Specialist program in the summer of 2017.
-Having two active pregnancies and postpartum periods has led her to become passionate about helping others do the same.
+She is an orthopedic manual therapist as well as a Rost-certified therapist (pregnancy & postpartum specific treatment).
+She also completed a Postnatal Fitness Specialist program in the summer of 2017.
+Having two active pregnancies and postpartum periods has led her to become passionate about helping others to do the same.

-Cassie graduated with distinction from the Physiotherapy Program at the University of Alberta in Edmonton, Canada in 1995.
-She practiced physiotherapy in Edmonton for 11 years before moving to The Columbia River Gorge in the spring of 2006 in pursuit of windsurfing.
+Cassie graduated with distinction from the Physiotherapy Program at the University of Alberta in Edmonton, Alberta in 1995.
+She practiced physiotherapy in Edmonton for 11 years before moving to the Columbia River Gorge in the spring of 2006 in pursuit of windsurfing.
 She worked as a Physical Therapist at Tim Foley Physical Therapy in Hood River Oregon from 2006 to July 2017.
 Her time in the Columbia River Gorge allowed her to hone her skills in working with athletes of various levels from recreational to professional, from snow sports to water sports, kiting to cycling.
-She has studied extensively in the areas of biomechanics, sports injuries, running mechanics, bike fitting and she is an advanced orthopedic manual/manipulative therapist.
-Her clients have ranged in age from 8 years old to 2012 years young.
+She has studied extensively in the areas of biomechanics, sports injuries, running mechanics, and bike fitting, and she is an advanced orthopedic manual/manipulative therapist.
+Her clients have ranged in age from 8 years old to 102 years young.

 Cassie started triathlon racing in 1995.
-Prior to this she was a runner and mountain biker.
-She has completed many sprint and Olympic distance triathlons, more than a dozen half Ironman finishes and 4 Ironman finishes, 3 at Ironman Canada including road racing, cyclocross and endurance mountain biking.
+Prior to this she was a runner and a mountain biker.
+She has completed many sprint and Olympic distance triathlons, has more than a dozen half Ironman finishes and 4 Ironman finishes, 3 at Ironman Canada including a division win in 2007.
+More recently her focus has been on cycling including road racing, cyclocross and endurance mountain biking.
 She finished 53rd overall at TransPortugal 2013, a 9 day, greater than 700 mile off-road race.
 She has a side company working as a triathlon/running/cycling coach.

 Cassie has advanced education and special interest in the following areas: